 - Instructors and other faculty and staff are on a “need to know” basis.
 Individual files will not be made public to those that work at FGCU.
 Documentation is not given to instructors and instructors are only made aware of the accommodations that will be needed while in the classroom.
 The Office of Adaptive Services STRONGLY suggests that the individual make contact with his or her instructor and maintain a student/teacher relationship with him or her.
-However, it is the decision of the individual whether or not the instructor is made aware of the special need.
+However, it is the decision of the individual whether or not the instructor is made aware of the individualized need.

 - Tutors, note takers and other volunteers who will help provide services are also on a “need to know” basis.
 Their primary goal is to tutor or take notes.
-It is the decision of the individual whether or not these service providers are made aware of the special need.
+It is the decision of the individual whether or not these service providers are made aware of the individualized need.

 - Testing accommodations will be handled in such a fashion that the individual and the instructor are the only ones who know about the accommodation.
 The Office of Adaptive Services strives to maintain confidentiality throughout this process.